The Salutation, Sandwich: History

-Henry Farrer, son of solicitor Sir William Farrer, commissioned Sir Edwin Lutyens to design and built the house in 1911–12.
+Henry Farrer, son of solicitor Sir William Farrer, commissioned Sir Edwin Lutyens to design and build the house in 1911–12.
 It was occupied by Henry and his two brothers (all bachelors) William (also solicitor, like Henry and their father) and Gaspard Farrer (a partner at Barings Bank).
 Lutyens also build a town house for the brothers at 7 St James's Square, and renovated the premises of the law firm Farrer & Co in Lincoln's Inn Fields.

 After the death of Henry Farrer, the house was inherited by his brother Gaspard.
 Following Gaspard's death in 1948, it was bought by sculptor Leonard Harold Robert Byng.
 It was sold in 1977 and run as a plant nursery.
 Items on the house were published in Country Life in 13 and 20 September 1962, 10 September 1981 and 1 September 1983.

 After various proposals for redevelopment were rejected, the house remained in private ownership.
-It was sold for £2.6m in 2004 to Dominic and Stephanie Parker, who renovated the house and garden, and used it to run an up-market bed and breakfast establishment.
+It was sold for £2.6 million in 2004 to Dominic and Stephanie Parker, who renovated the house and garden, and used it to run an up-market bed and breakfast establishment.
 They later became known from their appearances on Channel 4's television programme Gogglebox.
 The B&B appeared in episode 19 of the fourth series of Channel 4's Four in a Bed in 2013.
-The house was put up for sale in April 2013 for £4.5m, but did not sell.
+The house was put up for sale in April 2013 for £4.5 million, but did not sell.

-After a period of refurbishment, the building reopened as a hotel and restaurant in 2017.
-It was closed in January, 2020.
+After a period of refurbishment, the building reopened as a 17 bedroom hotel, and restaurant in 2017.
+It was closed in January 2020.